Things to do

 Burdekin River camping area

-Vehicle-based bush camping is permitted on the south-western bank of the Burdekin River at four cleared camp sites under the gum trees.
+Camp on the south-western bank of the Burdekin River under the gum tress at four numbered camp sites.
 No facilities are provided.
 A tag with your booking number must be displayed at your camp site.

 - Burdekin River camping area map